Create these personalized wedding shower wine glasses using the free SVG cut file. Also perfect for a bachelorette party or wedding gift!

 These glasses would also be fun at a bachelorette party or as a wedding/shower gift paired with a favorite bottle of wine.
-Below is the tutorial and the free cut file! :)

-DIY Wedding Shower Wine Glasses:
+DIY Wedding Shower Wine Glasses

-- Cricut vinyl or adhesive foil
+- Cricut vinyl or Cricut Adhesive Foil

 - Cricut Vinyl Transfer Tape (I used Cricut Stencil Material since I had it on hand, but I’d recommend using the Transfer Tape – it also has a grid and is clear)